-Peer Health Educators are part of the Wellness & Health Promotion Department within the Student Health Center.
-PHEs are students who teach their peers about preventive health through presentations, discussions, panels, workshops, health fairs, and health awareness weeks.
-PHEs offer health education and outreach programs specific to the numerous health specialties listed below.
-Those who become peer educators are placed into TWO specialties (one A specialty and one B specialty)
+The Peer Health Education program is part of Wellness & Health Promotion within the Student Health Center.
+Peer Health Educators (PHEs) are students who teach their peers about preventive health through presentations, discussions, panels, workshops, health fairs, and health awareness weeks.
+PHEs offer health education and outreach programs specific to the health specialties listed below.
+Those who become peer educators specialize their knowledge in one health education area:

-- Increase knowledge of health and wellness issues through specialized training.
+• Increase knowledge of health & wellness issues through specialized training.

-- Earn non-hospital volunteer hours to apply towards dietetic internship application.
+• Earn non-hospital volunteer hours for dietetic internship application.

-The application for Spring 2014 Peer Health Education is now closed.
+The application for Spring 2015 Peer Health Education is available here.
 Please visit our Peer Health Education Facebook for event updates.